 - Adolescent and children's conditions, as well as care of the older person,

 - Stress-related conditions,

 - Fractures and post-surgery rehab,

 - Biomechanical assessments,

 - Movement analysis for neurological conditions such as Multiple Sclerosis.

 How do we treat?:

-Manual therapy, including soft-tissue massage, joint mobilisations, fascial work and, occasionally, high-velocity manipulation (for which Jenny has specialist training);
+Manual therapy, including soft-tissue massage, joint mobilisations, fascial work and, occasionally, high-velocity manipulation.

 Dynamic movement screening, functional exercise and rehab;